 Visit Hohe Salve

-The most scenic panoramic mountain with a 360-degree panoramic view can be found at Hohe Salve – a viewpoint wedged between Kufstein, Wörgl, and Kitzbühel.
-We took a Gondola (accessed from the areas of Hopfgarten or Söll) up to its panoramic platform that sits at 1829 metres, where we could circle the parameter for views of the Großglockner and Großvenediger peaks in the Hohe Tauern National Park, the Rofan mountain range, and the Wilder Kaiser.
+The most scenic mountain with a 360-degree view is Hohe Salve, a viewpoint between Kufstein, Wörgl, and Kitzbühel.
+We took a Gondola (from Hopfgarten or Söll) to its panoramic platform at 1829 metres, where we circled the perimeter for views of the Großglockner and Großvenediger peaks in the Hohe Tauern National Park, the Rofan mountain range, and the Wilder Kaiser.

 The Hohe Salve is one of six mountain adventure parks in the Kitzbüheler Alpen – Lake Filzalm in Hochbrixen, Ellmi’s Zauberwelt on the Hartkaiser, Hohe Salve Hopfgarten Söll, KasiserWelt on the Brandstadl, Hexenwasser Söll Hohe Salve and Alpinolino on the Choralpe in Westendorf.
 All are accessible by the gondola lift system.

-The Highest pilgrimage church in Austria – The Salvenkirchlein – is also based up here and seen as the landmark of this mountain.
+The Highest pilgrimage church in Austria, the Salvenkirchlein, is also located here and is considered a landmark of the mountain.

 Hornpark St. Johann